OCA/connector-telephony/sms_ovh/README.rst

    raw_input("and press Enter to close...")

+ * Install this module
-* go to settings > technical > Sms Provider configuration and select OVH in provider.
+ * Go to Settings > Technical > Iap Account configuration and select OVH.
+ * Only use international phone number ex : +33123456789 (Install phone_validation module)

 Bug Tracker